 We work closely with outside agencies whenever there are concerns and we follow strict protocols for reporting Safeguarding issues.
 We are legally bound to refer Child Protection concerns to Devon’s Safeguarding Hub / Social Care.
-We may inform you of our concerns before we make phone calls, however there are occasions when a referral has to be made without informing you beforehand.
+We may inform parents of our concerns before we make phone calls, however there are occasions when a referral has to be made without informing the family beforehand.

-The designated Child Protection Staff are: Julian Thomas and Mandy Turner
+The designated Child Protection Staff are: Julian Thomas, Lucy Rinvolucri, Emma Hill and Jo Benfield.

-For support and advice, click here for Devon’s Safeguarding Board’s website,
+For support and advice, click the following link for Devon’s Safeguarding Board’s website,